Part 3 – Gabriel’s “Telescope” Zooms out into the Distant Future

 Actually, there is nothing so mysterious about this; anyone who seeks for it can get to “know their God” and “carry out great exploits”.
 It may help to understand here that in the original Hebrew the phrase “great exploits” is not there.
 Similar to the passages in verses 28 and 30 about the Antichrist “king of the North” doing his “exploits” and “damage”, it was left open-ended.

 Thus, the translation could just as easily have said, “The people who know their God shall be strong and do accordingly (which would no doubt include ‘great exploits’).”
 The phrase “great exploits”, although not untrue, doesn’t necessarily give us the full picture.
-To defend the faith with “great exploits” portrays one side, but to be “strong” in the Lord can manifest in other ways: behind the scenes, day to day faithfulness, and in ways that maybe only God knows about.
+To defend the faith with “great exploits” portrays one side, but to be “strong” in the Lord can manifest in other ways: behind the scenes, day to day faithfulness, and in ways that only God knows about.

 Perhaps translators, thinking in terms of the ancient Maccabean revolt, felt that this was the appropriate phrase to use.
 But several translations do word it differently: “the people who know their God shall stand firm and take action” (ESV); “the people who know their God will be strong and will resist him” (NLT).

 So again, who are these people “who know their God” and “shall be strong”?
 Well, it may surprise us to see that some of these will not be known officially as Christians; they would be similar to the non-Jewish “Gentiles” about whom the apostle Paul noted, “show the work of the law written in their hearts, their conscience also bearing witness.”
-(Romans 2:15) He was saying there that many of the Gentiles had just as much right to be considered God’s people as did the Jews, many of whom were over-confident in those days that they had some kind of superior standing with God.
+(Romans 2:15) He was saying there that many of the Gentiles had just as much right to be considered God’s people as did the Jews, many of whom were hypocritical and over-confident in those days that they had some kind of superior standing with God.

 In this modern, secular world the battle line is not so much between Christianity and other religions; it is between those who have faith in a benevolent Higher Power and those who don’t.